Dcbate/Oracle/Four Pillars of Object-Oriented Programming.md

 - **Code Reusability:** 🔁 Allows the reuse of existing code by inheriting from a superclass, reducing redundancy and promoting consistency.
 - **Hierarchical Classification:** 📊 Establishes a natural hierarchy between classes, making it easier to manage and understand the relationships between different types of objects.
 - **Ease of Maintenance:** 🛠️ Changes made to the superclass can be propagated to subclasses, simplifying updates and maintenance.

+### Cons
+- **Tight Coupling:** Subclasses are tightly coupled to their superclasses, which can make changes to the superclass affect all subclasses.
+- **Inheritance Hell:** Deep inheritance hierarchies can lead to complex and difficult-to-maintain code.
+- **Overhead:** May lead to unnecessary overhead if subclasses inherit too many features from superclasses that they don’t use.

 ### Example
 Here’s an example in Java that demonstrates inheritance and method overriding: